Crypto terminology, decoded.

 Asset

-A resource with economic value expected to provide future benefit.
+A resource with economic value that can be owned, controlled, or used to provide future benefit.

 Atomic Swap